concord-consortium/smartgraphs-generator/README.md

   * (example:) `bin/sg-convert < example-data/input/marias-run.json > example-data/output/marias-run.json`

+Browser Test Page:

+  * There is a browser test page at `browser/testpage.html` which uses the `convert` method defined in `converter.coffee` as built for the browser by [node-browserify](https://github.com/substack/node-browserify) tool.
+  * The `build` Cake task automatically builds this file (right now, the `watch` task does not update the browserified Javascript.)
+  * To compile and open the test on machines that support `open(1)`, use the `testpage` Cake task: `nbin/cake testpage`.

 To install as a Node.js package (i.e., as an end user):

   * `npm install -g git://github.com/concord-consortium/smartgraphs-generator.git`